samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 * **Connect with your readers** on social media or in the comments section of your blog.

   Reply to their comments and be helpful if they have questions.
 This will increase reader loyalty, meaning they will come back to your blog more often.
 * Use **SEO** techniques to make your posts show up higher on google search results when people search for something.
+[Here's an excellent free guide](https://moz.com/beginners-guide-to-seo).
 * Use good **titles** and **tags** for each post.
 This is useful for search engines to recognize what your blog and your posts are about and show it to other people.
 * **Guest Post** on other people's blogs.
-Writing posts for other blogs can bring in audience from that blog to yours if they liked what you said there.
+Writing posts for other blogs can bring in audience from that blog to yours if they liked what you said there..

-  Promoting your blog like this is one of the best ways to create an initial audience.
 * Select your best posts and share them to social media outlets like Reddit, Facebook etc.
 * Use high quality images in your posts.
 This keeps readers engaged and they will stay for longer on your blog.
 But don't go overboard, only use images when it's useful to show something you want.
 * Tell your friends and family about the blog.